benjamin-shapiro/benjamin-shapiro.github.io/_pages/space.md

   <p>
     Simulation of on-orbit free-flying light sail deployment from the
     <a href="https://alphacubesat.cornell.edu/index.html">Cornell Alpha CubeSat</a>, developed and
     choreographed in Unreal Engine 4.
-Alpha will carry the world's first retroreflective, solo-flying light sail and become the trailblazer for future missions to our nearest stellar neighbor, Alpha Centauri.
+Alpha was deployed from the ISS via Nanoracks in late 2025, carrying the world's first retroreflective, free-flying light sail and becoming a trailblazer for future missions to our nearest stellar neighbor, Alpha Centauri.
+Alpha concluded mission ops in early 2026, with a follow-on in the pipeline at the
+    <a href="https://www.spacecraftresearch.com">Space Systems Design Studio</a>.
   </p>

   <a href="https://youtu.be/5sR2MDufFdQ" target="_blank" rel="noopener noreferrer">